-Some supplements have BCAA's, creatine, beta-alanine, or caffeine all in one.
+Some supplements have BCAAs, creatine, beta-alanine, or caffeine all in one.
 Be careful about which supplements you purchase.
 Always look at the ingredients before you buy any product.

-Creatine Monohydrate will help reproduce your ATP system during high-intensity exercise.
-This supplement is meant for activities that involve short duration, maximum effort exercises.
+Creatine monohydrate will help reproduce your ATP system during high-intensity exercise.
+This supplement is meant for activities that involve short-duration, maximum-effort exercises.

-Overall, I would not recommend taking BCCA's with several other ingredients during your training.
+Since we are in a catabolic state during exercise, I do not recommend BCAAs during training.
+Overall, I do not recommend taking BCCAs with several other ingredients during your training.